teifip/nest-rest/README.md

 const client = nest.restApiClient(token);
 ```

-`token` must be a valid [OAuth2](https://developers.nest.com/documentation/cloud/how-to-auth) access token passed as string.
+`token` must be a valid [OAuth2](https://developers.nest.com/documentation/cloud/how-to-auth) access token (string).
 Once instantiated, the client has the read/write privileges determined by the scope of its access token.

 **client.read(path[, callback])**